qgis/QGIS-Documentation/docs/about/features.rst

 Core plugins include:

 #.
-DB Manager (exchange, edit and view layers and tables from/to databases; execute SQL queries)
-#.
 Geometry Checker (check geometries for errors)
 #.
 Georeferencer GDAL (add projection information to rasters using GDAL)
 #.
 GPS Tools (load and import GPS data)